coding-dojo-suresnes/remote-work-app/README.md

 - 2024-06-18: Add date to isUserInOffice feature
 - 2024-06-18: Implement adapter for user-presence.port
 - 2024-07-02: Create server adapter using express
+- 2024-07-16: Refactor the server so that it uses a RemoteWorkApp, continue tests for /user-presence

 ## Next steps

-- Refactor the server so that it uses a RemoteWorkApp.
-- continue tests for /user-presence